 Near-Death Experience on Rainbow Mountain

-Rainbow Mountain, also called Vinicunca or Winikunka, and Montaña de Siete Colores or Montaña de Colores, had recently popped onto my radar.
-The colorful “stripes” of Rainbow Mountain are due to it’s mineral composition:
+Rainbow Mountain, also called Vinicunca, Winikunka, Montaña de Siete Colores and Montaña de Colores, had recently popped on to my radar.
+In photos, the mountain looked as if someone melted colorful crayons down the sides.
+The “stripes” of Rainbow Mountain are from it’s mineral composition:

 Pink for red clay, mud and sand